lesprgm/HiLite/README.md

 > ⚠ Make sure `.env` is listed in `.gitignore` to avoid pushing secrets to GitHub.

-##  Tesseract OCR (for fallback detection)(New and buggy feature)
-HiLite uses [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) to extract highlights from scanned PDFs when digital annotations aren't available.

 ### 5. Apply Migrations

 ```bash